thacherT1D/new-angular-curriculum/Unit-3/07-angular-node-testing.md

 **Question**: What will happen when you run `npm test` in your terminal?
 If you're not sure, try it and see what happens.

 Let's create a new script for running protractor.
-In the `package.json`, add a similar to the following:
+In the `package.json`, add the following:

 ```json
     "protractor": "./node_modules/protractor/bin/protractor ./test/protractor-conf.js"
 ```

-To run this in your terminal, first make sure your node server is running.
+To run protractor, make sure your node server is running first.
 Type `nodemon` in the terminal, then in a separte terminal tab, type `npm run protractor`.
 The script is using the version of protractor that we have npm installed into our node_modules.
 This is a good practice because  the user is guarenteed to have protractor installed in this directory as long as they have run `npm install`

 At this point, the `npm run protractor` command will give you an error about protractor-conf.js not exiting.
 Create the file: